-Susan Goldberg is Editorial Director of National Geographic Partners and Editor In Chief of National Geographic Magazine.
-As Editorial Director, she is in charge of all publishing ventures, including digital journalism, magazines, books, maps, children and family, and travel and adventure.
-She was named Editorial Director in October 2015 and Editor in Chief of the magazine in April 2014.
-She is the 10th editor of the magazine since it was first published in October 1888.
+Susan Goldberg is Editor in Chief of National Geographic and Editorial Director of National Geographic Partners.
+As Editorial Director, she leads all journalism across platforms, including digital journalism, magazines, podcasts, maps, newsletters and Instagram.
+She was named Editorial Director in October 2015 and Editor in Chief of National Geographic Magazine in April 2014.
+She is the 10th editor, and first female editor, of the magazine since it was first published in October 1888.

 Under her leadership, National Geographic has been honored with nine National Magazine Awards, including four awards in 2020 and the top prize for General Excellence in 2019.
 In 2020, National Geographic also was named the Webby Media Company of the Year, with a total of 15 awards, as well as earning the Gold Medal as Brand of the Year for the Society of Publication Designers, the most prestigious award for visual journalism in the industry.
 In addition, National Geographic was a finalist for the Pulitzer Prize for Feature Photography in 2019 and for Explanatory Reporting in 2017.
 The magazine has received numerous other awards for photography, storytelling and graphics.
 Goldberg also has led reporting that was honored with multiple local, state and national awards, including the Pulitzer Prize at the San Jose Mercury News (1990/Breaking News), and a finalist for the Pulitzer at The (Cleveland) Plain Dealer (2009/Feature Writing).